Skilled Performance and Stagefright

 A new pilot study shows that participating in AT group classes can be helpful for older people with a fear of falling.
 The findings show that the AT can help this group to do things they did not think they could do, empowering them to make different choices about what they do and don’ do, and how they do it.

 Psychological Benefits of the A.T.

-Alexander Technique students consistently report psychological improvements as an important consequence of lessons (see 'What clients say' and 'Quotes'), including more confidence and a reduction in stress, and this was found an important additional finding in the large RCT back pain study as well is in studies on stagefright in musicians (see above).
-There are several possible mechanisms for these benefits, and these include better balance (see above) and improvements in mobility and posture.
+Alexander Technique students consistently report psychological improvements as an important consequence of lessons (see 'What clients say' and 'Quotes'), including more confidence and a reduction in stress.
+This has been supported by the findings of the additional publications from the major RCT back pain and neck pain studies and in several studies on the benefits of the A.T. for stagefright in musicians.
+There are several possible mechanisms for these benefits, including better balance and freer breathing (see above) and improvements in mobility and posture.

 In one study, published in Human Movement Science, that employed various measures of mobility, training in the Alexander Technique was shown to reduce stiffness by as much as 50%.
 Another study found improved mobility in people with Parkinson's disease as a result of AT lessons.

 Apart from the many health benefits of mobility, studies have shown a correlation between mobility and perceived attractiveness and health.
 An interesting example of this is a study published in Biology Letters and widely reported in the media, in which the variability and amplitude of dance moves was found to be positively associated with perceptions of attractiveness.

 Lessons in the Alexander Technique are known to lead to a marked improvement in posture, and this is supported by several small studies.